-There are three forms of failure handling currently supported in the C++ standard, and two in the C standard:
+There are three forms of failure handling currently supported in the C++ standard:

-- Anticipated expected failure, which are usually handled with error codes/enums e.g. C++ std::error\code, C errno/feexcept().
+- 1. Anticipated expected failure, which are usually handled with error codes/enums e.g. std:: error_code.
 This has the compiler emit code directly into the hot path to handle the failure. - 2.
-For C++ only, anticipated unexpected failure, which are usually handled with throws of C++ exceptions.
+Anticipated unexpected failure, which are usually handled with throws of C++ exceptions.
 This has the compiler emit failure handling into cold path tables, which are traversed by a runtime routine in the assumed unlikely event of a C++ exception being thrown. - 3.
 Unanticipated unexpected failure, where the compiler has quite literally not generated the code to handle such a failure.
 This presents a unique problem of how to recover from such failure, as the state of parts of the program may be unknowable.